smallblue2/Hako/docs/functional-spec/FS.md

 Clients should be able to join task rooms via their respective task id that is generated when creating a task room.
-A client can only be in one task room at a time, the signalling server should enforce this.
-Joining a task room involves asking the signalling server to join the task room given the id and once joined the client can act as a peripheral receiving tasks from the central client.
+A client can only be in one task room at a time, and the signalling server should enforce this.
+Joining a task room involves asking the signalling server to join the task room given the id and once joined the client can act as a peripheral, receiving tasks from the central client.

 **Criticality**